Join a Lab

 Mascot, NSW

-The Lab is a community based not for profit activity and we need to establish sufficient numbers before commencing sessions.
 To register your interest please click on the orange REGISTER button on this page and register your details and those of your child.
 Select the Mascot Lab from the list at the top of the child registration screen.

 Thanks for your support.